LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Http/README.md

 ### Implementation
 Create a "Gateway" class as normal to encapsulate calling the required external Api.
-The class should inject an instance of the IApiGatewayinto and should initialise it with the required name, and configuration keys for the uri and token.
+The class should inject an instance of the IApiGateway into and should initialise it with the required name, and configuration keys for the uri and token.

-This class should implement a single `async` Get method, but internally delegate the actual call to the instance of the IApiGateway inected into the class.
+This class should implement a single `async` Get method, but internally delegate the actual call to the instance of the IApiGateway injected into the class.
 This method will return either the requested entity, null, or throw a `GetFromApiException` exception for any other response from the Api call.

 It is assumed that the Api's base uri and token are set in the application configuration or as environment variables.